agilecustoms/release/README.md

 if it is already not first workflow run (use `${{ github.run_attempt }}`)_

 - **Git push** goes next as it is much simpler and less likely to fail.
-And it is _not_ idempotent, given "Git push" succeed, attempt to run it again will cause new tags creation!
+And it is _not_ idempotent, given "Git push" succeed, an attempt to run it again will cause new tags creation!

 - **GitHub release** goes last, as it is optional.
 It is also very simple — just one command (provided all release notes/files are generated on previous steps).